logaretm/vee-validate/packages/docs/content/examples/checkboxes-and-radio.md

 # Checkbox and Radio Inputs

-The documentation has so far avoided using `type="radio"` and `type="checkbox`" inputs because of their complex nature, however vee-validate supports both HTML checkboxes and radio inputs as well as your custom components that act as such (with caveats).
+The documentation has so far avoided using `type="radio"` and `type="checkbox"` inputs because of their complex nature, however vee-validate supports both HTML checkboxes and radio inputs as well as your custom components that act as such (with caveats).

 The only requirements are that the fields: